First National Center (Oklahoma City): History

 In May 1992, Boatmen's announced it would vacate the building and the banking lobby.
 Boatmen's had acquired Leadership Bank, and chose to utilize their headquarters in Leadership Square to the immediate northwest of First National Center.
-Boatmen's was later acquired by NationsBank - now Bank of America - and retains the Leadership Square headquarters for their Oklahoma City operations.
+Boatmen's was later acquired by NationsBank – now Bank of America – and retains the Leadership Square headquarters for their Oklahoma City operations.
 Since Boatmen's departure, no bank has utilized First National Center.
 The building was sold to a California buyer for $21 million, with plans of a major renovation of the property.
 The buyer was organized as two separate entities, First National I, LLC and First National II, LLC, both of which are part of the Milbank Real Estate Group, led by chief executive officer Aaron Yashouafar.
-Renovations were begun, with plans to restore it to its 1930s glory.
+Renovations begun, with plans to restore it to its 1930s glory.
 The buyer, however, ran out of money and filed for bankruptcy in the U.S. Bankruptcy Court for the Western District of Oklahoma in October 2010.
-Since filing for bankruptcy, restoration activities within the building have ceased, leaving the building in apparent disrepair due to the halfway completed construction projects.
-The famous "Great Banking Hall" is today used for various social events, galas, balls, and proms.
+After filing for bankruptcy, restoration activities within the building ceased until 2017, leaving the building in apparent disrepair due to the halfway completed construction projects.
+The famous "Great Banking Hall" was, and continues to be, used for various social events, galas, balls, and proms.

+In 2007, the building had a 40% occupancy rate.
+By 2016, the occupancy rate had dropped to less than 20%.

 In August 2015, state agencies that had leased space within the building announced emergency relocations due to deteriorating conditions, including non-functioning elevators and an imminent air conditioning cutoff due to unpaid bills.
 On September 3, 2015, U.S. Federal Judge Stephen P. Friot ordered that the building be placed in receivership and for air conditioning and elevator service be restored as soon as possible.

 In January 2017, the sale was finalized to local developers Gary Brooks and Charlie Nicholas for $23 million with plans to restore for use as a hotel, apartments, and offices.
-Coury Hospitality will be managing the future use of the hotel and NE Property Management will be managing the apartments.
-The renovation will transform approximately 190,000 square feet of the 1932 First National Bank office tower into a hotel with 139 keys.
-The restoration will include repair to murals, decorative painted ceilings, stone columns, cast stone, metal finishes, vault doors and safes.
+The cost to renovate and remodel the building into 146 hotel rooms, 193 apartments, retail and restaurant space, and to convert the 1957 and 1972 14-story additions into a 700-space parking garage was more than $275 million.
+The restoration included repair to murals, decorative painted ceilings, stone columns, cast stone, metal finishes, vault doors and safes.
 The basement and ground floor will be a mixture of retail, restaurant and commercial spaces.
-The Great Banking Hall will be restored and will be utilized as a public lobby and event space.
-The naming for the hotel is planned to be 'The National' while the naming for the apartments will be 'The First Residences at First National'.
-Construction is estimated to take 3 years.
+The Great Banking Hall has been restored and is utilized as a public lobby and event space.
+The hotel is an Autograph Collection named 'The National' while the apartments are 'The First Residences at First National'.
+First National Center reopened in April 2022.